Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 • [s]urface interp.: 2D interpolation using a plane (degree 1)

-• [m]ean: same using the mean value
+• [m]ean: replacement with the mean value

 • mas[k]fill: the values computed using the maskfill method described by [van Dokkum and Pasha, 2024]